 Veronica Wade - Environmental Specialist at Triumvirate Environmental

-Cortney Wieber - Graduate Student at James Cook University, Queensland, Australia.
-Working at Billabong Sanctuary with cassowaries, kangaroos, wombats, koalas and other native Australian wildlife.
+Cortney Wieber - Instructor with Science by Scientists (http://sciencefromscientists.org/people/instructors).
+Master's in Biology, James Cook University, Queensland, Australia.
+Worked at Billabong Sanctuary with cassowaries, kangaroos, wombats, koalas and other native Australian wildlife

 (Are you not listed here but should be?
 Is your information out of date?
 Contact me and let me know how you 're doing!)